 Whether you talk about Ek Duuje Ke Liye or Mughal-e-Azam, the essence of eternal love has always been depicted with all its vibrant charm, tinged with the sadness of estrangement in Bollywood films.
 While Bollywood flicks may be bubbling with the emotions of eternal romance, very few real-life celebrity couples can be remembered for lifelong devotion towards their partners.
-And, one of the most vibrant and beautiful examples of this is the evergreen couple, Dilip Kumar and Saira Banu.
-They have always stayed by each other's side through the thick and thin of life.
-And, theirs is a love story that overcame an age difference of 22 years and is still going strong.
+And, one of the most vibrant and beautiful examples of this was the evergreen couple, Dilip Kumar and Saira Banu.
+They always stood by each other's side through the thick and thin of life.
+And, theirs was a love story that overcame an age difference of 22 years and a lot of controversies.

 Born in Peshawar, British India, to Ayesha Begum and Lala Ghulam Sarwar Khan, Mohammed Yusuf Khan, professionally known as Dilip Kumar had changed his name decades ago, when actress Devika Rani insisted him to do so.
 He made his debut in the Hindi film industry with Jwar Bhata in 1944 and 1949, he created his niche in Bollywood with his breakthrough movie, Andaz, becoming the 'Tragedy King' over the years.